anaybaid-uwaterloo/nas-forms/README.md

 ### Installing required Dependencies

-I`ve divided this project is divided into two main parts: the backend and frontend, each with its own dependencies.
+I've divided this project is divided into two main parts: the backend and frontend, each with its own dependencies.
 They are as follows:

 #### Backend Dependencies